-PETOSKEY, MI.
-(September 16, 2021) – With the resurgence of the pandemic and just 100 days until Christmas, the organization is digging in to make sure “Hope Marches On” during another predicted challenging holiday season of need.
-As thousands of people continue to struggle with the impacts of pandemic poverty, The Salvation Army of Petoskey is calling on the community to help our local neighbors with life’s essentials such as keeping a roof overhead, staying on track with utility bills and having enough to eat.
+With the resurgence of the pandemic and just 100 days until Christmas, The Salvation Army is digging in to make sure “Hope Marches On” during another predicted challenging holiday season of need.
+As many people continue to struggle with the impacts of pandemic poverty, The Salvation Army of Kent County is calling on the community to help our local neighbors with life’s essentials such as keeping a roof overhead, staying on track with utility bills and having enough to eat.

-Social services organizations like The Salvation Army have worked tirelessly to provide help and hope since the pandemic started, but needs are increasing again this holiday season because of the threat of evictions and a resurging pandemic.
+Social services organizations like The Salvation Army have worked tirelessly to provide help and hope since the pandemic started, but needs are increasing again this holiday season due to the lifting of the eviction moratorium and continued effects of the pandemic.

 - Enlist in Love's Army with a sustaining gift of $25 per month by donating online at SAKentCounty.org or calling 1-800-SAL-ARMY

-- Visit RegisterToRing.com and sign up to volunteer to ring at a red kettle or distribute Angel Tree gifts to children in need
+- Visit SAKentCounty.org and sign up to volunteer at a red kettle or distribute Angel Tree gifts to children in need

 - The Salvation Army is applying national safety protocols at all red kettles to ensure the safety of bell ringers, donors, and partners